matteo-tinta/internalize/docs/how-it-works/examples/express-react.md

 # NodeJS Express and React
-In this section we will build a NodeJS Express server with a React FE which will integrate internalize in it's main flow
+In this section we will build a NodeJS Express server with a React FE which will integrate internalize in its main flow

 ### Server Setup
 Let's setup our server: